Skip to main content

 🔭 Stargazing

-Cloud cover is the dominant factor.
+Cloud cover is dominant.
 Low humidity and low moon illumination also scored.
 Light pollution included.

 Finding the Best Weather for Outdoor Activities

-Outdoor activities are highly sensitive to weather conditions, and the factors that matter differ significantly by sport.
-A perfect day for running — cool, dry, overcast — is very different from a perfect day for golf or beach-going.
-Just Right Weather's activity indexes are designed to capture those differences, scoring each city on the variables that actually affect enjoyment and performance for each specific activity.
+Outdoor activities are highly sensitive to weather, and the factors that matter differ significantly by sport.
+A perfect day for running — cool, dry, overcast — is very different from a perfect day for golf or a day at the beach.
+Just Right Weather's activity indexes capture those differences, scoring each city on the variables that actually affect enjoyment and performance.

 All activity indexes are built from National Weather Service forecast data at 2.5km grid resolution across the contiguous United States, updated daily.
-Scores run from 1 (poor conditions) to 10 (ideal conditions), using the same methodology as the Perfect Weather Index.
+Scores run from 1 (poor conditions) to 10 (ideal conditions).

 Activity Weather vs. General Weather Comfort